 Dracula Technologies formulates its inks from conductive materials that do not use rare earth or lead.

 MGI Digital Technology is the world leader in digital finishing through several thousand industrial printing customers.
 MGI Digital Technology is a French company founded in 1982 which designs, manufactures, and markets a comprehensive and innovative range of digital presses in France and abroad.
 Since 2013, the Group has also gained a foothold in the promising Printed Electronics and Intelligent 3D printing market with the acquisition of CERADROP.

 MGI Digital Technology generates more than 95% of its turnover internationally and has recorded double-digit annual growth for more than 14 years.
 MGI Digital Technology has been listed on Euronext Growth since 2006.

 About ISRA Cards – www.isra.fr

-ISRA is an independent French company specialising in the design and manufacture of cards and customised media, mainly dedicated to trade, access control, identification and transport.
+ISRA is an independent French company specializing in the design and manufacture of cards and customized media, mainly dedicated to trading, access control, identification, and transport.

-As well as its products, ISRA offers a wide range of services such as printing, customisation, contact or contactless chip integration, card programming and routing operations (enveloping, shipping).
+As well as its products, ISRA offers a wide range of services such as printing, customization, contact or contactless chip integration, card programming, and routing operations (enveloping, shipping).